kristianmandrup/json-schema-to-es-mapping/Readme.md

 The function `buildMappingsFor` uses the `build` function to return the properties map and simply wraps them with a `mappings` object for the named index.

+## Supported mappings

+Currently all Elastic Search core data types, except for date ranges are supported.

+To make a number detect as a numeric range:

+- Set `range: true`
+- Set a minimum range value, either `minimum` or `exlusiveMinimum`
+- Set a maximum range value, either `maximum` or `exlusiveMaximum`

+If you leave out the `range: true` it will be resolved as a number, using the min and max values with the `multipleOf` (precision) to figure out the exact numeric type (`byte`, `short`, ... `double`) to be used in the Elastic Search mapping.

+## Fine grained control

 For more fine-grained control, use the `build` function directly.

 ```js